Noah-Huamzah/Noah-Huamzah/README.md

 - 👋 Hi, I’m @Noah-Huamzah
-- 👀 I’m interested in Developer roles especially Android with Java
+- 👀 I’m interested in Developer roles especially Android with Java and Python programming.
-- 🌱 I’m currently learning App development
+- 🌱 I’m currently a pre final year Computer Engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :-https://www.linkedin.com/in/noah-huamzah-0bb026139